 Containers

-Some operating systems with appropriate hardware support containers.
-Containers provide isolation similar to that provided by hypervisors but within a single operating system instance.
-When available, containers provide good isolation both between programs that are part of a single system such as the three different groups of yellow boxes, which are parts of the OpenFMB installation, and between a system such as OpenFMB and other systems running on the same hardware such as the non-OpenFMB programs.
+Containers provide isolation similar to that provided by hypervisors but within a single operating system instance on some operating systems with appropriate hardware support.
+When available, containers may provide good isolation.
+This is true both between programs that are part of a single system such as the three different groups of yellow boxes in Figures 5.4-1, 5.4-2, 5.4-3, and 5.4-4, which are parts of the OpenFMB installation, and also true between a system such as OpenFMB and other systems running on the same hardware such as the non-OpenFMB programs in Figure 5.4-4.

-REQ.26.6 OpenFMB Framework Approach
+RMQ.26.6 OpenFMB Framework Approach

-REQ.26.6.1 OpenFMB Business Case Approach
+RMQ.26.6.1 OpenFMB Business Case Approach

 Commercially available, open internet standards now unlock actionable information about each field device’s extended environment.
 OpenFMB applications hosted on OpenFMB nodes in the field create the possibility for local action in the field.
 Rather than attempting to duplicate or replace existing grid functions, OpenFMB business case(s) will create the most value by and most successfully focus on local applications utilizing fine-grained information from local communities of interest for local actions that supplement existing systems.